FredHutch/tfcb_2022/lectures/lecture15/README.md

 ## Before the class

 1. Please be able to locate files for in-class exercises.
 Data and examples shown in `lecture 15` and [lecture 16](../lecture16/) are available on Fred Hutch filesystem at `/fh/fast/subramaniam_a/tfcb` and on [DropBox](https://www.dropbox.com/sh/zoitjnobgp7l7c2/AABBIpTQcNA4lWYOFnV5dlMKa?dl=0).
-For `lecture15`, you will only need to access the files from `/fh/fast/subramaniam_a/tfcb`.
-For `lecture 16`, you will need to download these files onto your laptop.
+For both `lecture 15` and `lecture 16`, you will need to download these files onto your laptop.

 2. Please install [Integrative Genomics Viewer (IGV)](https://software.broadinstitute.org/software/igv/).